Liberation of Paris: Allies enter Paris (24–25 August)

 On 24 August, after combat and poor roads had delayed his 2nd Armored Division, Free French general Leclerc disobeyed his direct superior, American V Corps commander Major General Leonard T. Gerow, and sent a vanguard to Paris with the message that the entire division would be there the following day.
 The 2nd Armored Division was equipped with American M4 Sherman tanks, halftracks and trucks, and the vanguard that Leclerc chose was the 9th Company of the Régiment de marche du Tchad, nicknamed La Nueve (Spanish for "the nine") because of its 160 men under French command, 146 of them were Spanish Republicans.
 9th Company commander Captain Raymond Dronne became the second uniformed Allied officer to enter Paris after Amado Granell and the first French officer to reenter the capital.

-The 9th Company broke into the center of Paris by the Porte d'Italie and reached the Hôtel de Ville at 9:22 p.m.
+The 9th Company broke into the centre of Paris by the Porte d'Italie and reached the Hôtel de Ville at 9:22 pm.
 Upon entering the town hall square, the half-track "Ebro" fired the first rounds at a large group of German fusiliers and machine guns.
-Civilians went out to the street and sang "La Marseillaise", including as Pierre Schaeffer broadcast the news of the 2nd Armored Division's arrival on a Radiodiffusion Nationale broadcast and then played it.
-Schaeffer then asked any priests who were listening to ring their churches' bells, and the churches who participated included Notre-Dame de Paris and Sacré-Cœur in Montmartre – whose bells include the Savoyarde, a bourdon that is France's biggest bell.
-Dronne later went to von Choltitz's command post to request the German surrender.
+Civilians went out to the street and sang "La Marseillaise" as news of the 2nd Armoured Division's arrival was broadcast across the capital.

+Earlier on 22 August, Resistance fighters had seized the Paris studios of Radiodiffusion nationale (RN), which had operated under Vichy propaganda minister Philippe Henriot until 1944.
+The Provisional Government had established its own rival RN service from Algiers on 4 April 1944; with the Paris station secured, Pierre Schaeffer broadcast the arrival of Leclerc's vanguard and asked any priests listening to ring their church bells.
+The churches that participated included Notre-Dame de Paris and Sacré-Cœur in Montmartre – whose bells include the Savoyarde, a bourdon that is France's biggest bell.
+Captain Dronne later went to von Choltitz's command post to request the German surrender.

-The 4th US Infantry Division commanded by Raymond Barton also entered through the Porte d'Italie in the early hours of the next day.
+The 4th US Infantry Division commanded by Raymond Barton also entered through the Porte d'Italie in the early hours of 25 August.
 The leading American regiments covered the right flank of the French 2nd Armoured, turned east at the Place de la Bastille, and made their way along Avenue Daumesnil, heading towards the Bois de Vincennes.
 In the afternoon the British 30 Assault Unit had entered the Porte d'Orléans and then searched buildings for vital intelligence, later capturing the former Headquarters of Admiral Karl Dönitz, the Château de la Muette.

 While awaiting the final capitulation, the 9th Company assaulted the Chamber of Deputies, the Hôtel Majestic and the Place de la Concorde.

 With the battle nearing its end, resistance groups brought Allied airmen and other troops hidden in suburban towns, such as Montlhéry, into central Paris.